Sunset Waves & Roman Stones: A 3-Day Zadar Escape

 Evening

-Sit on the cool marble steps; the bronze pipes exhale with each wave.
+Sit on the cool marble steps.
+The bronze pipes exhale with each wave.
 When the sun sinks, 300 glass plates ignite like spilled moonlight beneath your shoes.

 Where to Stay Tonight